 Search over 200 undergraduate courses to view their admission requirements.

-If you are considering any of these options at uni, we'd recommend taking HSC Mathematics or Mathematics Advanced (or equivalent), not general or standard.
+If you are considering any of these options at uni, we'd recommend taking HSC Mathematics Advanced (or equivalent), not general or standard.

 There are many students for which the maths prerequisites will not apply.
 Visit mathematics course prerequisites for more information.